Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/question.md

 Question node output types carry the same functionality as the [**Say Node**]({{config.site_url}}ai/flow-nodes/message/say/).

 !!! tip "Date Questions"
     In case the Question Type Date has been selected, the Question Node will automatically render a Datepicker if the channel permits.
-Please refer to [**Datepicker**]({{config.site_url}}ai/flow-nodes/message/datepicker/) for more information.
+Refer to [**Datepicker**]({{config.site_url}}ai/flow-nodes/message/datepicker/) for more information.
 ## Re-prompt Options

 [![Version badge](https://img.shields.io/badge/Added in-v4.1.0-blue.svg)]({{config.site_url}})